pagegitss/UAE/README.md

 ### Notes
 * The work was funded by SingTel and the IP is owned jointly by both NTU and SingTel.

-* We have release the single table version of UAE/UAE-Q in [`./UAE_single_table`](./UAE_single_table).
+* We have released the single table version of UAE/UAE-Q in [`./UAE_single_table`](./UAE_single_table).
 We are still pending the clearance from SingTel before we can release the join version of UAE/UAE-Q and the modified PostgreSQL (will be soon) to the public.

 * Note that the core code for implementing UAE (i.e., DPS) is similar in single-table and join versions of UAE.